About Adaptive Seeds

 – Highly nutritious staple foods

-We guarantee that every seed lot we sell is regularly germination tested by an independent seed laboratory & has been found to exceed industry & federal germination standards.
+We guarantee that every seed lot we sell is regularly germination tested and has been found to exceed industry and federal germination standards.

 Why Open Pollinated (OP) & Regional?

 Hybrid seeds are beneficial mostly as monocrops.
-It seems the goal of the corporate produced hybrid is to sever the seed’s relationship to the natural world, & profit from a corrupt short-term economic model.
-We believe proprietary control schemes such as hybrids (F1), patenting, PVP, & trademarking are stifling resilient innovation & diversity.
-Proprietary hybrids are the single biggest contributor to the erosion of agricultural biodiversity regionally & worldwide.
-Open pollination encourages diversity & resilience.
+It seems the goal of the corporate produced hybrid is to sever the seed’s relationship to the natural world, and profit from a corrupt short term economic model.
+We believe proprietary control schemes such as hybrids (F1), patenting, PVP, and trademarking are stifling resilient innovation and diversity.
+Proprietary hybrids are the single biggest contributor to the erosion of agricultural biodiversity regionally and worldwide.
+Open pollination encourages diversity and resilience.
 It is akin to open source.
-Unlike hybrids, open pollinated varieties become adapted to the area in which they are grown & have been shown to outperform imported seed.
-If we are to approach true food freedom, it must rest on a foundation of open pollination
+Unlike hybrids, open pollinated varieties become adapted to the area in which they are grown and have been shown to outperform imported seed.
+If we are to approach true food freedom, it must rest on a foundation of open pollination.

 Open Source Seed Initiative

-We are thrilled to be able to encourage open access to biodiversity as a partner seed company & participating breeder with the Open Source Seed Initiative (OSSI).
-OSSI is dedicated to maintaining fair & open access to plant genetic resources worldwide by offering a new way to save & exchange seed that ensures the seed will remain free of patents, licenses, & other restrictions.
+We are thrilled to be able to encourage open access to biodiversity as a partner seed company and participating breeder with the Open Source Seed Initiative (OSSI).
+OSSI is dedicated to maintaining fair and open access to plant genetic resources worldwide by offering a new way to save and exchange seed that ensures the seed will remain free of patents, licenses, and other restrictions.

 Varieties that are registered as OSSI seed are accompanied by the pledge (see below), which prohibits the varieties or their derivatives from being patented or licensed in ways that can restrict use.
 The OSSI Pledge also requires that any subsequent distributions of OSSI seed, or of derivatives bred from OSSI seed, be accompanied by the pledge.
-In this way, OSSI intends to develop an expanding pool of genetic resources that are available now & in the future for unrestricted use by scientists, farmers, & gardeners.
-This pledge is a commitment to foster unfettered exchange of germplasm & the freedom to use the material for any purpose, with the single proviso that by accepting the pledge the user commits to allowing others freedom to use the material or derivatives of the material.
+In this way, OSSI intends to develop an expanding pool of genetic resources that are available now and in the future for unrestricted use by scientists, farmers, and gardeners.
+This pledge is a commitment to foster unfettered exchange of germplasm and the freedom to use the material for any purpose, with the single proviso that by accepting the pledged seed the user commits to allowing others freedom to use the material or derivatives of the material.

-Varieties listed in our catalog with the OSSI logo have been designated open source by the people who bred them & are registered as OSSI-Pledged seeds.
-Breeders such as Carol Deppe, Frank Morton, & us here at Adaptive Seeds.
+Varieties listed in our catalog with the OSSI logo have been designated open source by the people who bred them and are registered as OSSI-Pledged seeds.
+Breeders that participate include Carol Deppe, Frank Morton, Dave Podoll, and us here at Adaptive Seeds.
 Free the seed!
 For more information: osseeds.org

 What is The Seed Ambassadors Project?